DNSCrypt/dnscrypt-resolvers/v3/public-resolvers.md

 ## adguard-dns-ipv6

-Remove ads and protect your computer from malware
+Remove ads and protect your computer from malware (over IPv6)

 Warning: This server is incompatible with anonymization.